Dual Diagnosis Treatment Crownpoint, NM

 Fort Defiance Outpatient Treatment Center Fort Defiance Dawn Of Recovery - 61.0 miles from Crownpoint, NM

-Fort Defiance Outpatient Treatment Center Fort Defiance Dawn Of Recovery is a dual diagnosis treatment center in Fort Defiance, Arizona that offers treatment for substance use and mental health disorders that include panic disorder as well as thought disorders.
+Fort Defiance Outpatient Treatment Center Fort Defiance Dawn Of Recovery is a dual-diagnosis treatment center in Fort Defiance, AZ that offers treatment for drug or alcohol use and mental health disorders that include obsessive compulsive disorder as well as binge eating.

 Address: Old Fort Defiance Chapter House, Fort Defiance, AZ 86504 in Apache County